-Rank Location SP Μ Discipline SLO Assessment Rationale 0001 Santa Rosa 02 01 Graphic Design/InDesign/Illustrator We are unable to maintain the vibrancy of the entire Graphic Design program without a new contract faculty member.
+Rank Location SP Μ Discipline SLO Assessment Rationale 0001 Santa Rosa 02 01 Adobe Lead We are unable to maintain the vibrancy of the entire Graphic Design program without a new contract faculty member.
 The quantity of work and depth of knwledge necessary to maintain and improve this program is well beyond what our limited adjunct faculty pool can provide.
 Without this position, we will be unable to properly continue to meet the learning needs of the students in the program.
-0002 Santa Rosa 02 01 Web/Mobile/Gaming Programmer Our department is falling behind the pace of current technology in may areas.
-Our students, and the local job market, are demanding courses and programs in areas such as mobile app development and game design and programming.
-Our current faculty pool does not have the depth of knowledge in these areas in order to properly create and maintain these programs.
-0003 Santa Rosa 02 01 Office Applications The office applications portion of our department is large and growing, with multiple adjunct instructors teaching the classes.
+0002 Santa Rosa 02 01 Office Applications The office applications portion of our department is large and growing, with multiple adjunct instructors teaching the classes.
 There is a strong need for a contract faculty member to coordinate the curriculum, versions being taught, and textbooks used in these courses.
 In addition, many departments across the college include our office application courses as part of their certificates and majors; we need someone to work with these departments to ensure we are providing their students the education they need.

-2.4b Rational for Instructional and Non-Instructional Equipment, Technology, and Software
+2.4b Rationale for Instructional and Non-Instructional Equipment, Technology, and Software